 * In the opening of the game, John looks absolutely pissed while the two ladies in the seats behind him are talking about how the injustices committed against the Native Americans are justified because it allowed them to be converted to Christianity.
 Given the game's DeliberateValuesDissonance, John's implied disagreement with this idea seems like an out of place attempt to make the game's protagonist more likable[[spoiler:, until Dutch, the man who raised John, is introduced way later and is shown to have Native American companions.]]

-* Edgar Ross sending the army against John and killing him could be justified that John REALLY is to dangerous to be let alive.
-John is not at all a bad person, but he only fights and kills people for a good cause, in the story he does all the things to save his family.
-When he rode in the gang with Dutch he thought they did all the things they did for a greater good.
-So give John a good enough reason to kill and he will kill.
-Have in mind that John have rather casually spoke out saying it is the government that is making him do their dirty work to almost everyone he met.
+* Edgar Ross sending the Army against John and killing him could be justified that John REALLY is too dangerous to be left alive.
+John is not at all a bad person; he only fights and kills people for a good cause, and in the story he does everything to save his family.
+When he rode in the gang with Dutch, he thought they did all the things they did for a greater good.
+So give John a good enough reason to kill and he will kill, and can kill a lot of people by himself.
+Keep in mind that John rather casually speaks about the government that is making him do their dirty work to almost everyone he met along the way.
 It is no secret that John is trying to save his family.
-A common thieve gets the idea that he can get John to do some work for him by kidnapping his family, hiding them somewhere treating that if John kills him they will die.
-John would be forced to do the work of some thieve, and being John Marston he is a nearly unstoppable killing machine.
-The only reason he let himself die at the hands of the army was to save his family giving them enough time to escape, he could easily have toppled them if not having to worry about the safety of his family.
-So John would for his family's safety, and Ross knows that.
+As an example, a common thief gets the idea that he can get John to do some work for him by kidnapping his family, hiding them somewhere and implying that if John kills him they will die.
+John would be forced to do the work of some thief, and being John Marston he is a nearly unstoppable killing machine.
+The only reason he let himself die at the hands of the Army was to save his family by giving them enough time to escape, and he could easily have toppled them if not having to worry about the safety of his family.
+So John would do anything for his family's safety, and Ross knows that.

 * This one's a maybe.
 In the side-quest called ''Flowers for a Lady'', in which John has to search for flowers for an old man named Billy so he can give the mto his wife Annabel for their fiftieth anniversary.
 However when you give Billy the flowers and he invites you inside to meet his Annabel [[spoiler: she is a rotted dead corpse sitting in a rocking chair.
 You leave and if you come back inside and bump into the rocking chair or the shelves by it, Annabel's head will fall off.
 The next day, you'll see Billy and the rocking chair outside, but Annabel's body is gone.
 This troper thinks that he wanted to put flowers on her grave, but was too old to do it himself, so he waited until someone passed by to help him.]]